-John Lasseter has teased that the film is a very emotional story and a little bit more akin to Cars (2006).
+Executive Producer John Lasseter has teased that the film is a very emotional story, and a little bit more akin to Cars (2006).

-Director Brian Fee has mentioned that the film is a love letter to racing and the American way and it is inspired by the Americana you see traveling through the South where every small town has a dirt track.
+Director Brian Fee has mentioned that the film is a love letter to racing, and the American way, and is inspired by the Americana you see travelling through the South where every small town has a dirt track.

-One of the locations Mack drives through is Arlo's family farm from Pixar's previous film The Good Dinosaur (2015).
+One of the locations, through which Mack drives, is Arlo's family farm from The Good Dinosaur (2015).

-On Sterling's door to his office it has "A113" seen printed on the glass.
+On Sterling's (Nathan Fillion's) door to his office, "A113" is printed on the glass.
 A number commonly seen in Pixar films.

 The last Pixar Film worked on by Daniel Gerson, who passed away during production over a year before the film's release.